Get fast and simple services to file your Nebraska LLC online quickly and accurately starting at $0 plus state fees

 We’re here to simplify the process of forming an LLC in the Cornhusker State.
 That’s why we’ve put together a step-by-step guide detailing each step and answering commonly asked questions.

 To comply with Nebraska state law, your company name is required to end with the words “limited liability company,” “limited company,” or the abbreviation L.L.C., LLC, LC, or L.C.; “Limited” may be abbreviated as “Ltd.,” and “company” may be abbreviated as “Co.”
 Additional information about name requirements can be found in the Nebraska Revised Statute 21-108.

 If you have your desired name chosen before you’re ready to file your Certificate of Organization, you may also want to reserve the name so that it doesn’t get snagged in the meantime.
 Reserving your business name requires filling out an Application for Reservation of LLC Name and paying a filing fee.
 The registration lasts for 120 days and can be renewed at the same price as needed.
 If you plan on filing right away, however, you can skip this step.
 If you’d rather not deal with the name reservation process yourself, we have a business name reservation service that can handle it for you.
 As part of the service, we also check to see if your desired name is available.

 Another thing to consider when it comes to your LLC name is whether you’ll want a Nebraska DBA.
 A DBA or “Doing Business As” name (sometimes called a “trade name”) is another name you can use for your business.
 Check the Nebraska Secretary of State Corporate and Business search site to see whether your desired DBA name is available.
-You’ll want to file it with the Secretary of State’s Corporate Document eDelivery site.
+You’ll want to file it with the Nebraska Secretary of State Corporate Document eDelivery site.

 You are required by law to maintain a registered agent for your LLC in Nebraska.
 When filing your Certificate of Organization with the state, you need to list the information and obtain the consent of a registered agent to have your business application approved.

 But what is a registered agent?